Liam Plunkett: 2016 World T20

-After not playing in the first two group games, Plunkett came into the side against Afghanistan and took figures of 0–12 in an economical spell.
+After not playing in the first two group games, Plunkett came into the team against Afghanistan and took figures of 0–12 in an economical spell.
 He picked up his first wicket of the tournament in the next match against Sri Lanka, taking figures of 1–23.
 He was more expensive in the semi-final against New Zealand, but did still pick up a wicket as England went on to secure a victory by a margin of seven wickets.
 In the final, Plunkett finished with figures of 0–29 as England finished as runners-up.

 2016 Sri Lanka and Pakistan

 In the first ODI against Sri Lanka, Plunkett took figures of 2–67 and scored an unbeaten 22, which included a six of the last ball to secure a tie for England.
 In the second match he took 2–49 as England won by ten wickets.
 The third match of the series was abandoned due to rain, but Plunkett took 3–46 in Sri Lanka's innings before the rain came.
 He did not pick up a wicket in the fourth match of the series, which England won by 6 wickets.
 However, in the final game he again found himself amongst the wickets, taking figures of 3–44 to help England win the series 3–0.
-Plunkett played in the only T20I between the two sides, taking figures of 2–27 to help restrict Sri Lanka to 140 as England won the match by eight wickets.
+Plunkett played in the only T20I between the two teams, taking figures of 2–27 to help restrict Sri Lanka to 140 as England won the match by eight wickets.

 Plunkett played in the first ODI against Pakistan, taking figures of 1–52 as England got off to a winning start.
 In the second ODI he took 2–50 as England made it two wins from two.
 He took figures of 1–30 in the third ODI which England won by 169 runs after setting a new world record high score with the bat.
 In the fourth ODI he took figures of 1–61 as England won by four wickets after restricting Pakistan to 251.
 Plunkett did not play in the final match of the series, which England lost.
-Plunkett played in the only T20I between the two sides, as England lost by nine wickets, with Plunkett taking 0–24.
+Plunkett played in the only T20I between the two teams, as England lost by nine wickets, with Plunkett taking 0–24.